 Experiential branding is the new buzzword, referring to the idea that people do not spend money on things anymore, as much as they invest in their life.
-As we’ve discussed in other posts like How to Hook Your Clients By Creating Addictive Brands, in order to avoid head-to-head competition you need to bypass the traditional marketing game, where companies are competing for visibility and on the contrary, you need to understand your customer and develop products (both physical and digital) capable of becoming part of his\her routine.
+As we’ve discussed in other posts like How to Hook Your Clients By Creating Addictive Brands, in order to avoid head-to-head competition you need to bypass the traditional marketing game, where companies are competing for visibility.
+You should instead focus on understanding your customer and developing products (both physical and digital) capable of becoming part of hisher routine.

 In this post, we’re addressing some of the newest trends in brand management by looking at the ways in which fashion firms, are not only developing a brand, they are forming our habits.

 As discussed in the popular book: How to Design a Bespoke Brand Experience we are going to see why building a habit is more important than branding and how we can create shopping experiences that prove to become addictive to your customers.

 - Why habits are important and how they impact your bottom line

 - It’s all about seeding the right triggers

 1. Why habits are important and how they impact your bottom line